 What is Pipe Coping?

-Pipe coping is the process of cutting the end of a pipe at an angle or profile so that it fits precisely against another pipe or surface.
+Also known as notching, saddle cuts, or fish mouth cuts, pipe coping is the process of cutting a profile into the end of a pipe so that it fits precisely against another pipe or surface.
 This technique is essential in metalworking, plumbing, and structural fabrication where pipes need to intersect or join at various angles.

 Proper pipe coping is crucial for several reasons: